Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Benchmark Structure

 \subsubsection{Linear Quadratic Environment}

-The first environment we implement is a partially observable adaptation of the Linear Quadratic environment with common noise that is standard in MFG literature \cite{perrin_fictitious_2020, wu_population-aware_2025}.
+The first environment we implement is a partially observable adaptation of the Linear Quadratic environment with common noise that is standard in MFG literature \cite{perrin2020fictitious, wu2025population}.
 The environment is finite horizon, with a fixed initial mean-field distribution.
-We define the following tuple:

 The individual state space, the state space of the common noise and the action space are all 1D and given by:

 The initial mean-field and common noise are given by:

 The transition dynamics are given by:

 where $\xi_t$ has a piecewise effect depending on the instantiation of the common noise $z_t$: